Plan submitted by:

 Tecler Elementary School

-For the 2021-22 school year, the Greater Amsterdam School District is planning for a full return to school in September (see schedules and times below).
+For the 2021-22 school year, the Greater Amsterdam School District is planning for a full return to school in September.
 The district continues to partner with the Montgomery County Public Health Department as we plan the district’s reopening efforts based on the recommended guidelines provided by the Centers for Disease Control and Prevention (CDC), American Academy of Pediatrics, the New York State Department of Health, and the New York State Education Department (NYSED).

 GASD is planning for a 100 percent in-person return to school in September, providing a full academic program and a wide range of extracurricular and athletic offerings for all students.
 Our priority is to have all students attend in-person instruction for the 2021-22 school year.
 Please note that as we learned last year, circumstances may change without notice and we must be able adapt to those changes throughout the school year.
 Please remain flexible.